 - processing is carried out for the purposes of journalism or literary and artistic expression (Article 80 of the Act);

-- processing is carried out for the purposes of prevention, investigation and prosecution of criminal offences in the conditions of Articles 107 and 108 of the Act;
+- processing is carried out for the purposes of prevention, investigation, and prosecution of criminal offenses in the conditions of Articles 107 and 108 of the Act;

 - processing is carried out for archival purposes in the public interest, for scientific or historical research or for statistical purposes, when the data was originally collected for another purpose (Article 79 of the Act); and

 regarding the indirect collection of personal data, when: